Use sugar cookie dough to make Cinnamon Roll Cookies, then get creative by customizing the filling and icing to your liking. Make it your own way!

 If cookie sheets are the stage in the baking world, then sugar cookie dough is a star player (to paraphrase Shakespeare, rather badly).
-The dough is a shape-shifter, morphing freely between cut-outs to stamped to spritzed from a cookie press.
+It's a shape-shifter, morphing freely between being cut-out, to stamped, to being spritzed from a cookie press.

-What’s special about these cookies?
+What’s special about Cinnamon Roll Cookies?

 Slainté!
 L’chaim!
 Cheers!

-- 1/2 tsp baking powder
+- ½ tsp baking powder

-- 1/4 tsp salt
+- ¼ tsp kosher salt

 - 1 large egg, at room temperature